-Secondly, teaching your child about Anxiety
+Secondly, talking and teaching your child about Anxiety

 - Ensure your child has an emotional vocabulary.
-Do they have a word for anxiety such as fear, worry or being scared?
+Do they have a word for anxiety, such as fear, worry, or being scared?

-- Anxiety is not dangerous within itself, however, it is uncomfortable but the feeling/s will pass.
+- Anxiety is not dangerous within itself.
+However, it is uncomfortable, but the feeling/s will pass.

-Talking and explaining the Fight-Flight-Freeze ( stress response).
+She was talking and explaining the Fight-Flight-Freeze ( stress response).

 The Role of the Amygdala